HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 The LDO instruction calculates the offset portion.
 Although the format of the instruction uses the operand encoding, the segemnt part is ignored of the operand mode is ignored, but can be specified.
 The assembler should by convention emit a seg field of zero.

-The assembler uses the LDO instruction in mode zero for a "LDI r, val" pseudo instruction to load an immediate value into a general register.
+The assembler uses the LDO instruction in opMode zero for a "LDI r, val" pseudo instruction to load an immediate value into a general register.

 <!--------------------------------------------------------------------------------------------------------->